Kalighat Temple © Alice Popkorn

 This 350-year-old temple dedicated to Kali is Kolkata's holiest site, attracting a throng of excited pilgrims every day.
-You'll need to tip one of the priests in order to get inside through the mêlée of devotees.
+Visitors need to tip one of the priests in order to get inside through the mêlée of devotees.
 Inside the temple there are several shrines: a Krishna shrine where goats and buffalo are sacrificed to the goddess (the meat is distributed to the poor); a shrine to the goddess Manasa which consists of a tree, to which devotees (typically women) tie rocks with red thread in order to receive blessings, usually regarding fertility; a Shiva shrine with a Vedic fire pit in which a fire ceremony is performed daily; and, of course, a shrine to Kali which is a statue of the god with a three-eyed black skull and a long, golden tongue.
 Stalls selling votive items and various artefacts surround the temple.
-If you want to avoid the worst crowds, then the best days to visit Kalighat Temple are Wednesdays and Thursdays.
-You are advised to take ample change (in Rs 10 denominations) to tip the various priests and ushers.
-Visiting the Kalighat Temple can be quite overwhelming as it is a chaotic place but it is a fascinating experience and a good way to immerse yourself in the local religion and culture.
+To avoid the worst crowds, the best days to visit Kalighat Temple are Wednesdays and Thursdays.
+Visitors are advised to take ample change (in Rs 10 denominations) to tip the various priests and ushers.
+Visiting the Kalighat Temple can be quite overwhelming as it is a chaotic place but it is a fascinating experience and a good way to be immersed in the local religion and culture.

 Address: Just off Ashutosh Mukherjee Rd, South Kolkata